Girl Scouts suspend Green Bay troop leader behind vigils and memorial patch

 Steffel hand-delivered cash donations directly to the affected families and did not give money raised to the Girl Scouts of the Northwestern Great Lakes Council.

-The idea of the vigil spread like wildfire to troops in other parts of the country (see our report on November 5).
+The idea of the vigil spread like wildfire to troops in other parts of the country (

 "The Girl Scouts council has taken it upon themselves to scapegoat and blame her as the one that started all of this, when it was just her providing a platform for others to speak," Gulcynski expressed.